Gosforth depot

 The building has been designed to keep the carbon footprint as low as possible.
 By redeveloping the existing site, it was possible to avoid using a greenfield location, while also ensuring that a brownfield site was not left over.
 The structure of the old building was crushed in-situ and the material was reused for the new tracks and foundations.
 This helped maintain air quality and kept lorries off the roads.

 Solar panels fitted on the roof and premium insulation were specified to reduce energy consumption and keep heating to a minimum.
-Water will be recycled on site and rainwater will be harvested and used for train washing facilities and toilets.
-There is a dedicated, secure area for bikes, as well as charging bays for electric cars.
+Reducing water consumption, water will be recycled on site and rainwater will be harvested and used for train washing facilities and toilets.
+A dedicated and secure area has been created for bikes, as well as charging bays for electric cars.

 The project was delivered against a backdrop of Covid, Brexit and the war in Ukraine, all of which have caused global upheaval and seen dramatic price inflation, as well as delivery delays across the sector.
 The project also experienced freak weather events (storms) and other pressures to the Metro service from exceptionally busy events programmes.